isralduke/thatbook/19-psalms.md

 ### Psalm 30

-A psalm—a song used at the dedication of the temple; by David.
+A psalm — a song used at the dedication of the temple; by David.

 > <a name="30:1">30:1</a> I will praise you, O Lord, for you lifted me up,
 > and did not allow my enemies to gloat over me.